-When you decide to invest in the stock market, you must always remember that in the long run, the trend is still on the upside.
+When you decide to invest in the stock market, you must always understand how the Stock Market moves in the long run.
+Many investors assume that the trend is still on the upside.

 Of course, this rule may not apply to all stock markets but refers to the most important ones.

 If you decide to use bearish strategies on the stock market, it will always be better to do so in the short term.
 Mean reverting strategies are very useful, especially in mature markets.